 Pursuant to 42 U.S.C. § 12117, ADA cases generally adopt the procedures and remedy schemes from Title VII cases.
 E.E.O.C. v.
 Waffle House, Inc., 534 U.S. 279, 285 (2002).
 Accordingly, an EEOC charge and right-to-sue notice typically will be necessary preconditions to an ADA claim.
 See 42 U.S.C. § 2000e-5.
 By virtue of the Civil Rights Act of 1991, damages under the ADA generally are the same as those available under Title VII.
 Thus, potential remedies in ADA cases include backpay, compensatory damages, punitive damages, and attorneys’ fees.
 See 42 U.S.C. § 1981a.

 In Pedigo v.
 P.A.M.
 Transp., Inc., 60 F.3d 1300, 1301 (8th Cir.
 1995), the Eighth Circuit held that an employee is entitled to some relief under the ADA if the employee proves that his or her disability was a “motivating factor” in the employer’s decision.
-In two more recent decisions, the Eighth Circuit has questioned the continued viability of the “motivating factor” standard in ADA cases in light of the Supreme Court’s decision in Gross v.
+In two subsequent decisions, the Eighth Circuit questioned the continued viability of the “motivating factor” standard in ADA cases in light of the Supreme Court’s decision in Gross v.
 FBL Financial Services, Inc., 557 U.S. 167 (2009) (holding that but-for causation is the standard in an ADEA case).
 See Pulczinski v.
 Trinity Structural Towers, Inc., 691 F.3d 996, 1002 (8th Cir.
 2012) (expressing “doubts about the vitality of the pre-Gross precedent” but reserving the issue for a case in which it is briefed); Oehmke v.
 Medtronic, Inc., 844 F.3d 748, 757, n.
 6 (8th Cir.
 2016) (noting Medtronic’s argument that ADA discrimination claims require a but-for standard of causation but declining “to address this important issue at this time” because the issue was only “cursorily briefed” and because it held that summary judgment for Medtronic was properly granted “even under the less restrictive mixed-motive causation standard”).
 See also Canning v.
 Creighton University, 995 F.3d 603, 610 (8th Cir.
 2021) (agreeing with the district court that “ADEA, ADA and NFEPA [Nebraska Fair Employment Practices Act] claims for age and disability discrimination ‘share a common analysis,’ all requiring but-for causation” but affirming summary judgment for the defendant on the ground that the plaintiff failed to show that the defendant regarded her as disabled when it terminated her).
 But see Gruttemeyer v.
 Transit Authority, 31 F.4th 638, 646-48 (8th Cir.
 2022), in which the Eighth Circuit noted that the jury had been instructed on motivating factor / same decision, and the court held that the record supported a conclusion that the plaintiff’s disability or record of disability was one motivating factor in his employer’s decision to terminate him and that his employer would not have made the same decision absent his disability.

 Given the lack of clarity, in an ADA discrimination case, the court may want to elicit findings under the “but-for” and “motivating factor/same decision” standards with, for example, special interrogatories set forth at Model Instruction 11.90.
 See, e.g., Hartley v.
 Dillard's, Inc., 310 F.3d 1054, 1059-60 (8th Cir.
 2002) (approving use of special interrogatories).